deepgram/web-next/content/blog/posts/how-to-get-a-job-in-deep-learning/index.md

 * You should see if your city has a machine learning or deep learning group on a site like Meetup.com.
 Most major cities have something going on.
 * There are several online communities devoted to deep learning and deriving insights from data:

-  * [Deeplearning.net](http://deeplearning.net/) is one of the major online hubs for deep learning related information.
-Resources include: a [comprehensive reading list](http://deeplearning.net/reading-list/), a [list of deep learning research labs](http://deeplearning.net/deep-learning-research-groups-and-labs/), and [a collection of nifty demos](http://deeplearning.net/demos/) so you can see DL in practice.
-  * [Datatau](http://www.datatau.com/) is kind of like Hacker News, but specifically focused on data and machine learning.
+  * [DataTau](http://www.datatau.com/) is kind of like Hacker News, but specifically focused on data and machine learning.
 The comments sections aren't very active but there are new links posted regularly.
   * There is a [machine learning subreddit](https://www.reddit.com/r/machinelearning) that's fairly active.
 (They also have a very helpful wiki with even more resources.)
 The [deep learning subreddit](https://www.reddit.com/r/deeplearning) is a little quieter.
-  * There's a surprisingly active [Google Plus group](https://plus.google.com/communities/112866381580457264725) devoted to deep learning with over 30,000 members.
-(Soon to be extinct)

 ## Where To Find A Job in Deep Learning

 The good news is that basically everyone is hiring people that understand deep learning.
 You probably know all the usual places to go looking: AngelList, the monthly "Who's Hiring" thread on hacker news, the StackOverflow jobs board, and the dozens of general-purpose job search sites.
-One of the few jobs boards that specializes in DL positions is found at [Deeplearning.net](http://deeplearning.net/deep-learning-job-listings/), and there is a more [general machine learning jobs board on Kaggle](https://www.kaggle.com/jobs).
-These are definitely great points.
 Most companies looking for DL/ML talent aren't interested in setting up HR hoops for the applicant to jump through.

 ## What To Do When Applying